 There’s so much pressure in the modern day to be continually improving: to attain ‘success.’
 And to feel fulfilment at every moment.

 As a millennial [defined very broadly as being born between 1980 and 2000], we’re expected to manage everything.
-From work, play, and having the perfect instagram feeds to being polite, never feel depressed, support a family, and de-clutter our lives all the time.
+From working full-time and having the perfect instagram feed to never feeling depressed, supporting a family, and de-cluttering our lives all the time.

 And yet, the price of food compared to our wages has a wider gap than it used to.
-We tend to work longer hours.
+We work longer hours.
 Having access to work emails on mobiles doesn’t help us balance our time on things which will sustain us.

 Where on earth do you start on the path to self-improvement?
 With so many different theories to follow, never-ending research papers and variable results depending on the person, it’s hard to know how to begin.

 The Inner Drive

 I bought my first self-help book when I was around 12-years-old.
 Every step of my path has focused on the idea of improvement.
-Thinking back, I can’t remember a time I didn’t seek reaching some unknown potential.
+Looking back, I can’t remember a time I didn’t seek reaching some potential.
 I was quietly obsessed with unlocking inner strength.
 Although I can’t explain where this unwavering faith in my possibilities comes from, I’ve had it for decades.

 I’ve tried everything from CBT, counselling and Karate (green belt, you know) to Desire-focused Planners, looking at my use of language and a regular practise of loving-kindness meditation to unlock this consistent sense of betterment.

 A Key to Long-Term Success